Trump talks pardons, lashes special counsel about Russia probe

 "The Republican Senators must step up to the plate and, after 7 years, vote to Repeal and Replace.
 Next, Tax Reform and Infrastructure.
 WIN!" he tweeted.

-Trump left on Saturday morning for a short trip to Norfolk, Virginia, where he will be present for the commissioning ceremony for an aircraft carrier, the Gerald R. Ford.
+Trump left on Saturday morning for a short trip to Norfolk, Virginia, where he will be present for the commissioning ceremony for an aircraft carrier, the Gerald R. Ford, named after the former U.S. president.

+Ford, who became president after Richard Nixon resigned, in 1974 pardoned Nixon for any crimes he might have committed stemming from the Watergate scandal that led to his resignation.